 Add your loose leaf tea to your chosen filter, infuser or tea pot.
 We recommend around 3g per serving although this does vary depending on the type of tea used.

 If you’re using a mug, you’ll need an infuser or a filter.
 In the example shown we’ve used our winged strainer.
 You can also use DIY tea bags too.
-If you are unsure which to use, our short guide to strainers, filters and infusers provides a brief overview.
+If you are unsure which to use, watch the video below.

 Once you’ve added your tea, you will need to find out how long you need to brew for and at what temperature.